Miller County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
-This permit is usually valid until your ALR hearing or until the date the suspension goes into effect (if you don't request a hearing).
-Pay close attention to the expiration date on this permit.
+• Temporary Permit: After your arrest, you may have been issued a temporary driving permit.
+This permit is valid until your ALR hearing or until the automatic suspension goes into effect if you do not request a hearing.

 If You Refused Testing

-- Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you've implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can lead to an automatic license suspension, regardless of your BAC.
+• Implied Consent Law in Georgia: Georgia's implied consent law states that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to comply with this law results in administrative penalties, including license suspension.

 The ALR/Administrative Hearing